This post may contain affiliate links. Read our privacy policy.

 How to make homemade whipped cream using coconut milk | theroastedroot.net a dairy-free, refined sugar-free recipe that's also paleo-friendly #healthy #vegan

-These dessert recipes would be even more amazing served with coconut whipped cream:
+These dessert recipes are even more amazing served with coconut whipped cream:

 Get that cream!